 About Barry J. Nidorf “Sylmar” Juvenile Hall

-Barry J. Nidorf Juvenile Hall (BJNJH), also known as Sylmar Juvenile Hall, is a LA County juvenile detention facility located in Sylmar, CA. BJNJH is a short term holding facility to “pre-determination” juvenile offenders.
+Barry J. Nidorf Juvenile Hall (BJNJH), also known as Sylmar Juvenile Hall, is a LA County juvenile detention facility located in Sylmar, CA. BJNJH is a short-term holding facility for “pre-determination” juvenile offenders.
 These are juveniles who are facing criminal charges and are remanded to custody until adjudication and sentencing.
 Once sentencing, juveniles will be transferred from BJNJH and either sent home or sent to a longer term correctional facility.

 Abuse at Sylmar Juvenile Hall